1. Purpose and Executive Summary

 4. EHR Selection Matrix Components

 5.1 EHR Workgroup

 This white paper updates our 2012, 2013, and 2014 white papers.
 The purpose of this paper is to aid LeadingAge members, CAST members, and other aging services organizations in choosing an Electronic Health Record (EHR) system that fits the needs of the organization, its providers, and its consumers, patients, and clients.

 This paper helps aging services organizations plan for and choose the best EHR system for their needs.

 LeadingAge and CAST helped LeadingAge Minnesota to promote the original toolkits, which help organizations understand what they should look for in EHRs and the steps for implementation.
-These toolkits are publicly available on the Stratis Health website.
+These toolkits are now longer publicly available on the Stratis Health website.
 In 2013 -2014, Stratis Health updated the original toolkits to include more information about interoperability and health information exchange.
 It also added a template to help providers estimate total cost of ownership and return on investments in EHRs.
 Our update of this white paper reflects the updates Stratis Health performed even though the resources are no longer available.

-This paper summarizes the important steps a provider should take while referencing the excellent Stratis Health toolkits.
+This paper summarizes the important steps a provider should take while referencing the excellent Stratis Health toolkits (no longer available).
 The paper then hones in on the next step of examining the fit of EHR products to the organization, its processes, needs, and requirements, based on the functionalities these products offer.
 Next, the paper examines functionalities needed or desired in different lines of aging services within long-term and post-acute care (LTPAC), including the following:

 - LTPAC attending physicians.